 It’s a tried-and-tested approach and works just fine.
 However, adding a customer testimonial video can add power to the punch.

 You can utilize video in your pitches and presentations in many ways:

 If you decide to incorporate a video into your sales deck, you should embed it directly to the slideshow to avoid any friction.
 The major slideshow tools like PowerPoint and Google Slides allow you to embed a video into a slide presentation easily and seamlessly.

-It’s important for the video to appear seamlessly without the need for opening links and opening media players in the middle of the presentation: that would ruin the flow.
+It’s important for the video to be embedded seamlessly without having to click on links or opening media players.
+Those ruin the flow.